Villanova University: Campus publications and mediaThe Villanovan has been an officially recognized and accredited student newspaper since its founding in 1916. The university's newspaper of record, the tabloid-sized weekly usually produces 12 issues per semester, at 6,500 copies per issue.The Belle Air Yearbook is the official yearbook of the university and has been a student-made production since 1922. The book is published by the L.G. Balfour Company. The book has won numerous awards over the years including the prestigious Columbia Scholastic Press Association Gold Crown Award in 1988 and 1989 and the Yearbook Award for their 2017 book and the National Yearbook Sample Award for their 2019 publication.The Villanova Times, the independent bi-weekly student newspaper, won the Collegiate Network Award for Layout and Design in 2005–06, 2007–08 and 2008–09.

-WVTV is the student-run campus television station.
+VTV is the student-run campus television station.
 Starting in 1999 as the Villanova TV Production Club, the station produces news, events, films and other programming for the Villanova community, and can be seen on the campus television network.

 WXVU, the FCC-licensed student-operated FM radio station, operates at 89.1 megahertz.
 With an output of 75 watts, WXVU can be heard for 8 mi around the campus and globally via the internet.
-Since 1991, the station has offered a varied program of music, news, sports, public affairs, and specialty programming.
-WXVU is the successor to WKVU/WWVU, the university-sponsored student-run carrier-current station organized in 1946 by a group of electrical engineering students who had served in World War II as radio operators.

-POLIS Literary Magazine, a student publication printed once a semester by the Villanova University Honors Program, features writing and artwork by Villanova students and professors.
-Each issue features creative nonfiction, poetry, short fiction, and black-and-white photography focusing on a central theme.
-Each issue also features articles on literature, entertainment, and dining.Concept is an interdisciplinary journal of graduate studies sponsored by the Graduate Division of the College of Liberal Arts and Sciences.
+Since 1991, the station has offered a varied program of music, news, sports, public affairs, and specialty programming.POLIS Literary Magazine, a student publication printed once a semester by the Villanova University Honors Program, features writing and artwork by Villanova students and professors.
+Each issue features creative nonfiction, poetry, short fiction, and black-and-white photography focusing on a central theme.Concept is an interdisciplinary journal of graduate studies sponsored by the Graduate Division of the College of Liberal Arts and Sciences.
 The 2009 student film Price of Life received critical attention.

 NROTC

-Villanova NROTC is part of the Philadelphia NROTC Consortium; consisting of Villanova University and the University of Pennsylvania (including the cross town agreements with Drexel and Temple University).
-Located in Commodore John Barry Hall, the NROTC has been a part of the university since immediately after World War II.
-The battalion consists of more than 100 Navy and Marine Corps midshipmen under the advisement of a staff of Navy and Marine Corps officers and senior enlisted members.

-Midshipmen in the Villanova NROTC program are required to take specific Navy and Marine Corps classes, wear their service's uniform on Tuesdays and Thursdays, attend daily physical training events, participate in extra-curricular programs that range from sports teams to rifle-shooting, and adhere to the basic premise that "a midshipman does not lie, cheat, or steal".

 Since its inception in the summer of 1946, the NROTC unit on campus has produced 25 Admirals and Generals in the United States Navy and Marine Corps.
 At one point, there had only been two four-star generals in the U.S. Marine Corps, one of them the Commandant of the Marine Corps, and they had both been graduates of Villanova NROTC.
 In 2004, the commanders of both U.S. Naval Forces Atlantic (Admiral William J. Fallon) and U.S. Naval Forces Pacific (Admiral Walter F. Doran) were Villanova NROTC graduates.
 Admiral Fallon was later assigned as Commander, U.S. Central Command from March 2007 to March 2008.
 ADM Fallon was the first Navy officer to hold that position.